 How much does it cost to rent the kitchen?

 Rental rates vary depending on how you plan to use the space.
 They range from a one time fee to a monthly minimum.
-If you plan to use the kitchen on a regular, long term basis, a deposit of $200 is required.
-This deposit includes the fee for the NoCo Community Kitchen’s Incubator Program.
+If you plan to use the kitchen on a regular, long term basis, there is a $200 one-time administrative fee.
+This includes the fee for the NoCo Community Kitchen’s Incubator Program.
 This 4 week program teaches entrepreneurs critical business skills, connects them with resources in the community and provides them with individualized business mentorship.

 When is the kitchen available?